assaf/ironium/README.md

 });
 ```

 Alternatively, the function can return a promise or a generator.
-We discuss
-promises and generators later on.
 For example:

 ```
 ironium.queue('echo').each(async function(job) {